 So I continue to run the sprinkler, rake the dead patches, reseed and transplant patches of new grass from other areas of the lawn.
-I’ve accepted this is my lawn with a dog.
+I’ve accepted this is my lawn with having man’s best friend.

 I continue to battle this situation.
 My remedy has been to patch seed and reseed the burnt out areas one to two times per year.
 Even using a tough turf grass the grass continues to die but I have determined this is the reality of having Fido and being an avid gardener.